 Confluence negotiates and enters into agreements to provide discretionary portfolio management and investment advisory services to clients.
 Confluence provides discretionary advisory services primarily through SMAs, which are offered through the client's Financial Advisor or Financial Institution.
 In these instances, clients open an account with their Financial Advisor at the Financial Institution to select third-party investment advisory firms (such as Confluence) to manage all or a portion of the assets in the account.
-Confluence's SMA arrangements can be "single contract," in which Confluence enters into contract with the Financial Institution to provide discretionary advisory services to the clients of such Financial Institution, or can be "dual contract," in which Confluence enters into a contract directly with the client to provide discretionary advisory services to the client, which contract is in addition to the client's contractual agreement with such Financial Institution.
+Confluence's SMA arrangements can be "single contract," in which Confluence enters into contract with the Financial Institution to provide discretionary advisory services to the clients of such Financial Institution, or can be "dual contract," in which Confluence enters into a contract directly with the client to provide discretionary advisory services to the client; this contract is in addition to the client's contractual agreement with such Financial Institution.
 Confluence manages investments for clients at various Financial Institutions.

 Confluence does not take possession of client assets, as all securities and monies are held by the Custodian of the client's choice.
 Confluence offers SMAs utilizing various investment strategies, and SMAs within a particular investment strategy generally hold the same securities at the similar percentage of assets in the strategy (depending on when the account is funded).
-Clients can impose reasonable restrictions on investing in certain securities or industry sectors, and other limitations on our investment discretion as mutually agreed.
+Clients can impose reasonable restrictions on investing in certain securities or industry sectors and other limitations on our investment discretion as mutually agreed upon.

 Confluence's discretionary investment strategies are offered by Financial Institutions as part of unified managed account ("UMA") programs at the Financial Institutions.
-In a UMA program, the client holds in a single account a wide variety of investments and investment strategies, including individual securities, mutual funds, exchange-traded funds and other assets.
-As described more fully below, Confluence's discretionary investment strategies are offered by Financial Institutions as part of wrap account ("Wrap Account") programs at the Financial Institutions.
-In a Wrap Account program, the client is charged a specified fee or fees by the Financial Institution sponsoring the program for providing a bundle of services (which may include investment research, brokerage services and portfolio management or advice concerning the selection of other advisers), which fee is not based directly on the execution of transactions in a client's account.
-Confluence's fees for providing portfolio management and investment advisory services are paid from the fee charged for the Wrap Account.
-Clients who participate in a Wrap Account should be aware that services similar to those provided as a participant in a Wrap Account may be available at a lower cost elsewhere separately or on an unbundled basis.
+In a UMA program, the client holds in a single account a wide variety of investments and investment strategies, including individual securities, mutual funds, exchange-traded funds, and other assets.
+As described more fully below, Confluence's discretionary investment strategies typically are offered by Financial Institutions as part of wrap account ("Wrap Account") programs at the Financial Institutions.